Viktor Yushchenko: TCDD poisoning

 Left to right: Viktor Yushchenko before the poisoning (2004), and after (2006), with chloracne from his TCDD poisoning.

 Yushchenko became seriously ill in early September 2004.
-He was flown to Vienna's Rudolfinerhaus clinic for treatment and diagnosed with acute pancreatitis, accompanied by interstitial edematous abnormalities, due to a serious viral infection and chemical substances that are not normally found in food products.
+He was flown to Vienna's Rudolfinerhaus Clinic for treatment and diagnosed with acute pancreatitis caused either by a serious viral infection or ingestion of chemical substances that are not normally found in food products.
 Yushchenko claimed that he had been poisoned by government agents.
-After the illness, his face has shown signs of chloracne.

-British toxicologist Professor John Henry of St Mary's Hospital in London declared the abnormalities in Yushchenko's face were due to chloracne, which results from dioxin poisoning.
-Dutch toxicologist Bram Brouwer also stated his abnormalities in appearance were the result of chloracne, and found dioxin levels in Yushchenko's blood 6,000 times above normal.
+After Yushchenko's illness, his face showed signs consistent with a diagnosis of chloracne.
+British toxicologist John Henry declared the lesions on Yushchenko's face were due to chloracne, which may have been caused by dioxin poisoning.
+Dutch toxicologist Bram Brouwer also stated that Yushchenko‘s facial lesions were characteristic of chloracne, and that he had found dioxin levels in Yushchenko's blood 6,000 times above normal.

-On 11 December, Michael Zimpfer of the Rudolfinerhaus clinic declared that Yushchenko had ingested TCDD dioxin and had 1,000 times the usual concentration in his body.
+On 11 December, Michael Zimpfer of the Rudolfinerhaus Clinic declared that Yushchenko had ingested TCDD dioxin and had 1,000 times the usual concentration in his body.
+However, Dr Lothar Wicke of the same institute, who was directly involved in Yuschenko's treatment, initially refused to "speculate" on whether Yushchenko was poisoned.
+On 11 December 2004, however, Michael Zimpfer stated that testing of Yushchenko's blood had confirmed that he had been poisoned with dioxin.

 Many have linked Yushchenko's poisoning to a dinner with a group of senior Ukrainian officials (including Volodymyr Satsyuk) that took place on 5 September.

 Since 2005, Yushchenko has been treated by a team of doctors led by Professor Jean Saurat at the University of Geneva Hospital.
 Analysis of Yushchenko's body fluids and tissues provided useful information on the human toxicokinetics of TCDD and its metabolites.

 Yushchenko himself implicated Davyd Zhvania, the godfather of one of his children, of involvement in his dioxin poisoning.

 In August 2009, The Lancet published a scientific paper by Swiss and Ukrainian researchers on the monitoring, form, distribution, and elimination of 2,3,7,8-tetrachlorodibenzodioxin (TCDD) in Yushchenko in relation to his severe poisoning.
 The 2004 TCDD levels in Yushchenko's blood serum were 50,000 times greater than those in the general population.
 This new study also concluded that the dioxin "was so pure that it was definitely made in a laboratory".

 On 27 September 2009, Yushchenko said in an interview aired on Channel 1+1 that the testimony of three men who were at a dinner in 2004 at which he believes he was poisoned is crucial to finishing the investigation, and he claimed these men were in Russia.
 Ukrainian prosecutors said Russia has refused to extradite one of the men, the former deputy chief of Ukraine's security service, Volodymyr Satsyuk, because he holds both Russian and Ukrainian citizenship.
 Satsyuk returned to Ukraine in 2012 and tried to relaunch his political career, but did not succeed.